Global group laws and equivariant bordism rings: Complex bordism

 \subsubsection{Relation to complex oriented $A$-ring spectra}

 We discuss the relation to complex orientations for a fixed abelian compact Lie group $A$, in analogy to \Cref{sec:realAorientation} in the real case.
 Let $Y$ be a commutative $A$-homotopy ring spectrum (short: $A$-ring spectrum).
-We write $\CPU$ for a complete complex $A$-universe, i.e., a countable $A$-representation into which any finite dimensional $A$-representation embeds.
+We write $\CPU$ for a complete complex $A$-universe, i.e., a countably infinite dimensional complex $A$-representation into which any finite dimensional $A$-representation embeds.
 Given a character $V\in A^*$, there is an $A$-homeomorphism $\C P(\epsilon\oplus V)\cong S^V$ sending $v$ to $[1:v]$.